 By the time I arrived at the TV Centre my view had changed dramatically and I think the newscaster was slightly surprised to hear me congratulating the Italian judges and condemning Google.

 Sadly, this happy ending didn’t last long.
-Google felt its virginity was at stake and used its billions to get the verdict overturned at a superior court.
+Google felt its reputation was at stake and used its billions to get the verdict overturned at a superior court.

 However, the good news is that some Italian judges are still allowing their judgments to be guided by facts rather than by politics or multinational corporations.
 Today Italy’s highest court has ruled that the theft of a sausage and piece of cheese by a homeless man did not constitute a crime because he was in desperate need of food.